 10. Roof Signs

 - A. Roof signs may be permitted under a Creative Sign Permit with the following restrictions: - i.
-Such signs are only permitted to identify a building or non-residential tenant that occupies over 50 percent of the building. - ii.
-Such signs shall only be located on buildings six floors or higher. - iii.
+Such signs shall only be located on buildings six floors or higher. - ii.
 Location.
 Permitted on non-local streets.

 11. Temporary Banner Signs